learn-co-curriculum/dsc-join-statements-lab/README.md

 #Your code here
 ```

-## Do any offices have no employees?
+## Are there any offices that have zero employees?
 Hint: Combine the employees and offices tables and use a group by.